rohan-bansal/BattleCards/README.md

 1. Download JDK 8+ (java dev kit)
 2. Clone this repository

+**IMPORTANT**

-**IMPORTANT** _The program uses certain sequences to put color in the terminal, so it may not work in Windows._
+- _The program uses certain sequences to put color in the terminal, so it may not work in Windows._
+- _The java file may not find the external packages.
+Download the jar file, if possible._

 **To run the `.java` file:**

-1. Open terminal outside of the src directory, and type `javac src/Main.java` if there is no class file
-2. type `java src/Main`
+1. Use IntelliJ IDEA, place json jars in external libraries. :P